acsone/odoo-bedrock/README.rst

 * `gosu <https://github.com/tianon/gosu>`_ to step down from root in the entrypoint
 * ``nano``, ``less``, for some rudimentary comfort when the time comes to investigate the container on the terminal
-* Odoo external dependencies, depending on the version (wkhtmltopdf, lessc, etc)
+* Odoo mandatory external dependencies (wkhtmltopdf, lessc)

 Note **Odoo's python dependencies are not included**: you need to pip install Odoo's requirements.txt.
 This is not done in the base image as different projects may require different versions of these libraries.

+Other dependencies are also notably absent (graphviz, antiword, poppler-utils), these being unused in the latest Odoo version and infrequently used in older versions.

 The entrypoint does the following: